Getting Started

 chmod +x SteamManifestDownloader_*.AppImage

 .lua / .vdf / .st file contains the correct depot and manifest IDs.
-You can also try adding a ManifestHub API key in Settings for access to additional sources.
+You can also try adding a ManifestHub API key on the download page for access to additional sources.

 sudo apt install libwebkit2gtk-4.1-0 on Debian/Ubuntu).